OfficialEcho95/Officialecho95/README.md

 ## About Me

 I am a backend developer with a background in Mechanical Engineering.
 I enjoy working with Node.js, Express, flask and Python to build efficient software architectures.
 My focus is on developing high-performance solutions and pushing the boundaries of what's possible in technology.
+An ALX Africa graduate

 ## Projects